Posted in | News | Atmospheric Robotics

 3D Printed Autonomous Artificial Forest Solves Water Scarcity

-A recent study published in the journal NPJ | Clean Water introduced a novel three-dimensional (3D) printed system called the "autonomous artificial forest (3D AF)" to address the global challenge of freshwater scarcity.
-The system is designed for continuous water collection through solar vapor generation and fog harvesting.
+A recent study published in the journal NPJ | Clean Water introduced a novel three-dimensional (3D) printed system, termed the "autonomous artificial forest (3D AF)," designed to tackle the global freshwater scarcity challenge.
+This system enables continuous water collection through a combination of solar vapor generation and fog harvesting.

 3D Printed Autonomous Artificial Forest Solves Water Scarcity